 Ronald French likely began writing

-down words to help him with his difficult
+down words as a way to help him with

 French inserted all sorts of

 war-time words into his notebook such as “RAF” (Royal Air Force),